Robert Mueller: Special Counsel for the DoJ (2017–2019)

 On April 18, 2019, the Department of Justice released Report on the Investigation into Russian Interference in the 2016 Presidential Election, the special counsel's final report and its conclusions.
 On May 29, 2019, Mueller announced that he was retiring as special counsel and that the office would be shut down, and he spoke publicly about the report for the first time.
-Saying "The report is my testimony," he indicated he would have nothing to say that was not already in the report.
+Saying, "The report is my testimony", he indicated that he would have nothing to add beyond what was already written.
 On the subject of obstruction of justice, he said, "under long-standing Department [of Justice] policy, a president cannot be charged with a crime while he is in office."
-He repeated his official conclusion that the report neither accused nor exonerated the president while adding that any potential wrongdoing by a president must be addressed by a "process other than the criminal justice system."
-Mueller reasserted the involvement of Russian operatives in the 2016 Democratic National Committee email leak and their parallel efforts to influence American public opinion using social media.
-Referring to those actions, he declared that "there were multiple, systematic efforts to interfere in our election.
+He repeated his official conclusion that the report neither accused nor exonerated the President, while adding that any potential wrongdoing by a president must be addressed by a "process other than the criminal justice system."
+Mueller also reaffirmed the involvement of Russian operatives in the 2016 Democratic National Committee email leak and their parallel efforts to influence American public opinion through social media.
+Referring to those actions, he stated that "there were multiple, systematic efforts to interfere in our election.
 That allegation deserves the attention of every American."

-Robert Mueller was initially scheduled to publicly testify before two House committees on July 17, 2019, with two hours for lawmakers to ask questions, but the hearing was postponed to July 24 with a third hour added for questions.
-His verbal testimony was expected to help inform the public, and to help Democratic leadership decide whether or not to impeach the President.
-In particular, the Democrats aimed to highlight what they considered to be the worst examples of Trump's conduct.
-Representative Jamie Raskin from Maryland said he would use visual aids, such as posters, to help people understand the implications of the Mueller report.
-Republicans, on the other hand, planned to question Mueller on the origins of this investigation.
+Mueller was initially scheduled to testify publicly before two House committees on July 17, 2019, with two hours allotted for questioning, but the hearing was postponed to July 24 and expanded to include a third hour.
+His testimony was expected to help inform the public and assist Democratic leadership in determining whether to pursue impeachment.
+Representative Jamie Raskin of Maryland said he would use visual aids, such as posters, to help explain the implications of the Mueller report.
+Republicans planned to question Mueller about the origins of the investigation.